 Yes.
 Get out of the building!

-In this very beginning, one of the most important roles you’ll perform will be to talk with your customers about their lives and their problems.
+One of the your key tasks as a founder is to frequently talk with your customers about their lives and their problems.

 - How much do your customers really care about the problem?